pivotal-cf/bosh-creds-resource/README.md

 Starting with PCF 1.12 there is a new endpoint which provides credentials to be used by BOSH CLI v2 and `bosh2_commandline_credentials` contains credentials from that endpoint in an easy to consume way - just `source om-bosh-creds/bosh2_commandline_credentials` in your task script and you can perform operations with BOSH CLI (no need to even `bosh login`).

-Note: `bosh2_commandline_credentials` resturn a different set of credentials and therefore the credentials in `bosh-username` and `bosh-pass` will differ from those in `bosh2_commandline_credentials`.
+Note: `bosh2_commandline_credentials` returns a different set of credentials and therefore the credentials in `bosh-username` and `bosh-pass` will differ from those in `bosh2_commandline_credentials`.

 `opsman_bosh.json` contains the same credentials as `bosh2_commandline_credentials`, plus the deployment name provided as a param but the format of this file is compatible with [bosh-deployment resource](https://github.com/cloudfoundry/bosh-deployment-resource).